webia1/Frontend-Ecosystem/NGXS/ReadMe.md

   **NOTE:** _This is not ideal, therefore this setting default will be changing to `false` in NGXS v4._
 - `false` will prevent the injection of the container state model as the first parameter of a selector method (defined within a state class) that joins to other selectors for its parameters.
 - _The default value in NGXS v3.x is `true`._
-- See [here](#joining-selectors) for examples of the effect this setting has on your selectors.
+- See (&rarr; joining-selectors) for examples of the effect this setting has on your selectors.

 We recommend setting these options at the global level, unless you are transitioning your application from one behavior to another where you can use this decorator to introduce this transition in a piecemeal fashion.
 For example, NGXS v4 will be introducing a change to the selectors that will effect methods which make use of joined selectors (see [below](#joining-selectors)).